Legal Advice for Compensation Insurance Claims & TPD Payouts

 How Much is a QLD Common Law Damages Payout?

-Your level of injury helps determine your loss level.
-Severe injuries will result in higher compensation, for example, if physical and psychological damages are present.
-However, the impact on your life can differ based on your occupation.
+1. Your injury type and its impact on your life: In general, severe injuries result in higher compensation, for example, if physical and psychological damages are present.
+However, the effect on your life can differ based on your occupation.
 For example, a broken leg will likely impact your ability to work more if you are a builder’s labourer than an office worker.

 What is my claim worth?